Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \section{Shock Tube}

 This appendix details the numerical setup for the Sod shock tube experiments (\cref{appendix:Sod_case_1,appendix:Sod_case_2}).
 For both the subsonic and transonic configurations, the \emph{computational domain} consists of a grid of $3001 \times 5$.
-The model is trained over the first $500$ time steps and subsequently evaluated in an autoregressive manner for the next $500$ steps.\
+The model is trained over the first $500$ time steps and subsequently evaluated in an autoregressive manner for the next $500$ steps.

 We present analyses common to both flow regimes.
 We first examine the local Mach number distributions (\cref{appendix:local_mach_number,subsection:local_mach_number_case2}) to confirm the subsonic and transonic character of the respective compressible flows discussed in the main text (\cref{section:Sod_cases}).
-We then extend the long-horizon evaluation of \cref{section:evaluating_distant_time}, specifically \cref{subsub:shock_long}, by initializing the simulation at progressively later time points—without retraining \NN{}—to assess its extrapolation capabilities beyond the training window (\cref{appendix:module_failure,appendix:module_failure_2}).
+We then extend the long-horizon evaluation of \cref{section:evaluating_distant_time}, specifically \cref{subsub:shock_long}, by initializing the simulation at progressively later time points---without retraining \NN{}---to assess its extrapolation capabilities beyond the training window (\cref{appendix:module_failure,appendix:module_failure_2}).
 In both cases, the model eventually fails when initialized more than $2500$ time steps away from the training data ($3900$ for the subsonic and $2500$ for the transonic case).
-Notably, this degradation is gradual and stable, indicating \emph{graceful degradation} rather than catastrophic divergence.
+Notably, this degradation is gradual over the reported horizon, indicating delayed loss of accuracy rather than immediate numerical divergence.
 For completeness, and to complement our comparison with FNO, additional details for the subsonic case are provided in \cref{appx:FNO}.